Table of Content

 The Accountable person is the final decision-maker.
 They ensure the work gets done properly and approve the completed task.
 Think of them as the head chef, ensuring the dishes meet quality standards before they go out to customers.

-Example: The project manager overseeing the website redesign would be Accountable for approving the wireframes before passing them on for development.
+Example: The Project Manager overseeing the website redesign would be Accountable for approving the wireframes before passing them on for development.

 3) Consulted (C)